Christchurch and District Model Flying Club

 All voted Committee members shall be entitled to vote.
 Further Club members may be appointed to the Committee to run any section that may be formed.
 Co-opted members shall not be entitled to vote at Committee meetings.

-shall have the signatures of any two of the Chairman, Vice Chairman, Secretary or Treasurer.
+- All payments shall be made, where practical, by BACS or cheques to be authorised by any two signatories of the Chairman, Vice Chairman, Secretary or Treasurer.

 All monies shall be held in an account with the Christchurch Branch